 Self-management support (Self-MS) is an essential element of long-term condition management.
 NHS Clinical Commissioning Groups (CCGs) are responsible for commissioning services that are sensitive to their local population, are integrated and link into patient’s everyday lives.

-Patient/public representatives (recruited as Service User Researchers) analysed CCGs’ written forward plans; held interviews with commissioners and observed CCG board meetings.
+We analysed CCGs’ written forward plans; held interviews with commissioners and recruited Patient/public representatives as Service User Researchers to observe CCG board meetings.
 The focus was how CCGs communicate with and engage their local population.

 • Commissioning SMS services is not being influenced by local drivers as there is ineffective involvement of patients and the public